 - 1 lemon zest plus 2 tbsp lemon juice

-- 1 tbsp butter (optional)
+- 1 tablespoon butter (optional)

-- 1 tsp kosher salt or to taste
+- 1 teaspoon kosher salt or to taste

-- 1/2 tsp ground pepper or to taste
+- 1/2 teaspoon ground black pepper or to taste

 - FINISH 'RICE': Add herbs, lemon zest, lemon juice, salt, pepper and butter (if using).
 Stir to combine well for 1 minute.
 Taste and adjust seasonings to your liking.
 Serve immediately.
 Drizzle a topping of your choice if desired.
 Note 4.